 We guess that’s because online radio station owners are trying to save what cash they can at the moment.
 Due to rising costs from Licensing authorities.

 We’re really happy that Marius stated the normal version of RadioDJ will still be available for free.

-After all his original aim was to provide decent radio automation software for those who couldn’t afford big bucks for other software that costs lots of $$$.
+After all his original aim was to provide decent radio automation software for those who couldn’t afford big bucks for other software.

 If you haven’t discovered RadioDJ yet then what are you waiting for?

 Its amazing what great radio software can do for your station and Radio DJ does what it’s supposed to and that’s automate music/jingles/promos & streams.